International Sustainability Standards Board: Creation and early development

 The creation of the ISSB was announced at the 2021 United Nations Climate Change Conference (COP26) in Glasgow in November 2021.
 Simultaneously, the IFRS Foundation announced it would consolidate the VRF and CDSB with the ISSB by June 2022.
 The IFRS Foundation announced the appointment of Emmanuel Faber as ISSB Chair in December 2021, and of Sue Lloyd as ISSB Vice-Chair in January 2022.
 In late March 2022, the ISSB published its first two exposure drafts, on climate and general sustainability-related financial disclosures respectively.

 In addition to the IIRC and SASB teams based in London and San Francisco, the ISSB is recruiting staff resources in Frankfurt, where its Chair and Vice-Chair are based, and in Montreal.
 In June 2023, it opened another office in Beijing.

 Standards

 ISSB standards will be part of the broader body of International Financial Reporting Standards (IFRS) and are to be known as IFRS-S ("S" for sustainability) to distinguish them from the accounting standards issued by the ISSB's sister body, the International Accounting Standards Board.

+On this view, sustainability-related financial reporting is not only a mechanism for investor information, but may also become a route through which climate-related obligations acquire significance within domestic corporate law.
+Anubhuti Raje argues that IFRS-linked sustainability disclosure standards may operate as a channel through which international climate duties inform the interpretation of directors' reporting obligations, particularly where climate risks are treated as financially material under domestic company law.